 Payment of an estimated retirement benefit must be at least 85 percent of the actual benefit.

 “Final Average Salary” refers to your highest five years of compensation in a PERF- or TRF-covered position.
-PERF will combine 20 quarters in groups of four consecutive quarters (as mandated by law) over your entire PERF- or TRF-covered career.
+PERF will combine 20 quarters in groups of four consecutive quarters (as mandated by law) over your entire PERF- and/or TRF-covered career.
 The resulting average in all cases will be the highest possible benefit.

 Payments for unused vacation days or severance, for example, up to $2,000 are included in this Final Average Salary calculation.